ISO 13485 Certification for Medical Devices

 • Regulatory compliance

-• Mandatory documentation
+• Mandatory documented procedures

 • Risk-based product safety